utah-cs4470-sp23/class/hw13/README.md

 interesting, here are some more fun optimizations we decided not to assign.

+You can extend the constant propagator to do some constant folding.
+For example, if you add two known constants, you can do that addition in your compiler.
+If you implement this, be especially careful with how JPL treats integer division and modulus operations.

+You can also compile out some of JPL's checks when all of the inputs are known constants.
+For example, if you are indexing into an array with known size, and the indices are also known, you should be able to skip all of the bounds checks.
+Similarly, you could remove the division by zero check.

+All of this would be even more powerful if you added a range analysis.
+In particular, JPL loop indices have a known range if the loop bound is fixed.
+The range analysis would let you eliminate a lot of bounds checks, leading to a substantial speedup.

-It's not too hard to extend the known integer value tracking to handle more data structures, like tuples.
+In another direction, it's not too hard to extend the known integer value tracking to handle more data structures, like tuples.
 This is helpful in JPL, because it's convenient to define constants like this:

     let {H, W, N} = {800, 600, 12}

-You can also extend the constant propagator to do some constant folding.
-For example, if you add two known constants, you can do that addition in your compiler.
-If you implement this, be especially careful with how JPL treats integer division and modulus operations.

 One interesting thing you can do is use `assert`s in a flow-sensitive way to improve constant propagation.
 For example, a common JPL idiom